 Best mics and cameras for yoga videos in 2024

 NOTE: This post is all about audio and lavalier microphones for yoga teachers.
-There's a separate article about the best cameras for teaching yoga online.
+I have a separate article about the best cameras for teaching yoga online.

 Every day a yoga teacher asks me what microphone I use for making yoga videos and for teaching yoga online.
 Here are my suggestions for audio, microphones and lavalier mics.
 I've tried out several microphones and cameras since I started making yoga videos, and this is a roundup of the audio choices I've tested.